abpframework/abp/docs/en/UI/Blazor/Layout-Hooks.md

 ## Layouts

-The layout system allows themes to define the standard, named layouts and allows any page to select a proper layout for its purpose.
+The layout system allows themes to define the standard named layouts and allows any page to select a proper layout for its purpose.
 There is one pre-defined layout:

 * "**Application**": The main (and the default) layout for an application.
-It typically contains header, menu (sidebar), footer, toolbar... etc.
+It typically contains a header, menu (sidebar), footer, toolbar... etc.

 This layout is defined in the `StandardLayouts` class as constants.
-You can definitely create your own layouts, but this layout name is the standard layout name and implemented by all the themes out of the box.
+You can definitely create your own layouts, but this layout is the standard layout and it's implemented by all the themes out of the box.

 > If you don't specify the layout, your razor component will be rendered in all of the layouts.

 ### Layout Location

-You can find the `MainLayout.razor` in [here](https://github.com/abpframework/abp/blob/dev/modules/basic-theme/src/Volo.Abp.AspNetCore.Components.Web.BasicTheme/Themes/Basic/MainLayout.razor) for the basic theme.
+You can find the `MainLayout.razor` [here](https://github.com/abpframework/abp/blob/dev/modules/basic-theme/src/Volo.Abp.AspNetCore.Components.Web.BasicTheme/Themes/Basic/MainLayout.razor) for the basic theme.
 You can take it as a reference to build your own layouts or you can override it, if necessary.

 ## See Also